home-assistant/hadashboard/README.md

 The value of thee `data-id` tag must match the key value in the `$news_feeds` configuration.

 - ***data-interval*** (optional) - the time in seconds that each entry in the RSS feed is displayed before the next one is shown, default is 30 seconds.
-- ***data-bgcolor*** (optional) - the background color of the widget.
-This can be used to make the feed stand out from other tiles if required, the default is the standard grey like the rest of the widgets.

 ***The follwing widget types have been deprecated in favor of the more flexible `Hasensor` and `Hameter` widgets.
 They will be removed in a future release.***